 Petersburg is a tiny town located in the state of Tennessee.
 With a population of 542 people and just one neighborhood, Petersburg is the 332nd largest community in Tennessee.
-Much of the housing stock in Petersburg was built prior to World War II, making it one of the older and more historic towns in the country.
+Petersburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Because occupations involving physical labor dominate the local economy, Petersburg is generally considered to be a blue-collar town.
 40.77% of the Petersburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Petersburg is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Petersburg who work in sales jobs (15.88%), office and administrative support (8.15%), and law enforcement and fire fighting (6.01%).